Partha-Sarker/portfolio/info/hackathon.md

 - 2019,
 - Description: National Hackathon for undergraduates

-We managed to achieve 2nd Runners' up at LICT SUST Techfest, 2019, Hackathon with this app.
+We managed to achieve 2nd Runners' up at LICT SUST Techfest, 2019, Hackathon with this app by competing with the top universities of Bangladesh.
 The entire app, from start to finish, was built within the 40 hours timeframe of the contest.

 # ECHO
 Echo is an language conversion app that take a form of language such as text, speech, sign as input and convert them into another form.
 The app seamlessly translates between text, speech and American Sign Language, enabling bidirectional communication to help disabled people.